votingworks/arlo-cvr-encryption/README.md

 ## Command-line tools

-*(None of these exist yet.
-This is where we think we're going.)*

 `arlo_initialize_keys`: Creates a public/private key pair for the election administrator.
 The private key could eventually be built with secret sharing across trustees, but for version 1 that's irrelevant, since the election administrator already has the plaintext CVRs.

-`arlo_encrypt_cvrs`: Input is a file full of CVRs, probably in CSV format along with the public key of the election.
-Output is a directory full of JSON files, using the serialization support of ElectionGuard.
-This would include tallies and Chaum-Pedersen proofs.
-The output of this tool could be posted on a web site, making it a realization of the _public bulletin board_ concept that appears widely in the cryptographic voting literature.
+`arlo_tally_ballots`: Input is a file full of CVRs, in Dominion format, and the key file from `arlo_initialize_keys`.
+Output is a directory full of JSON files, including the encrypted ballots, their associated proofs, the tallies, and other useful metadata.
+This directory could be posted on a web site, making it a realization of the _public bulletin board_ concept that appears widely in the cryptographic voting literature.
+The election official might then distribute the SHA256 hash of `MANIFEST.json`, which contains SHA256 hashes of every other JSON file in the directory.

-`arlo_verify_proofs`: Input is one or more JSON files (the `arlo_encrypt_cvrs` format) along with the public key of the election.
-Quietly churns through all the Chaum-Pederson proofs and generates a loud warning if any of the proofs aren't verifiable.
+`arlo_verify_tally`: Input is a tally directory (the output of `arlo_tally_ballots`).
+The election private key is not needed.
+Verifies that the tally is consistent with all the encrypted ballots, and that all the proofs verify correctly.

+`arlo_ballot_style_summary`: Input is a tally directory, output is a summary of all the contests and ballot styles.
+Demonstrates how to work with the metadata included in a tally directory.

+`arlo_all_ballots_for_contest`: Input is a tally directory, output is a list of every ballot id for ballots having the desired contest.
+Demonstrates how to work with the metadata included in a tally directory.

+(*Tools not yet written.*)

 `arlo_decrypt_ballots`: Input is one or more JSON files (the `arlo_encrypt_cvrs` format), the *private* key of the election, and the identifier(s) for the ballot(s) to be decrypted.
 Output is some sort of JSON format containing the plaintext plus the decryption proof.